gohugoio/hugo/content/troubleshooting/accented-characters-in-urls.md

 ## Solution

-Are you a Mac OS X user?
+Are you a macOS user?
 If so, you are likely a victim of HFS Plus file system's insistence to store the "é" (U+00E9) character in Normal Form Decomposed (NFD) mode, i.e. as "e" + "  ́" (U+0065 U+0301).

 `le-carr%C3%A9` is actually correct, `%C3%A9` being the UTF-8 version of U+00E9 as expected by the web server.
 The problem is that OS X turns [U+00E9] into [U+0065 U+0301], and thus `le-carr%C3%A9` no longer works.
 Instead, only `le-carre%CC%81` ending with `e%CC%81` would match that [U+0065 U+0301] at the end.